ibm-cloud-docs/openwhisk/mobile_push_actions.md

 # Mobile push package
 {: #openwhisk_catalog_pushnotifications}

+This pre-installed package is not available in the Tokyo region.
+Please see the installable [Push Notification](./ow_push_notifications.html) package for the action `sendMessage` using IAM authentication {: tip}

 Learn how to create a Push package binding, and send a simple Push notification using the `/whisk.system/pushnotifications` package, which provides you with the ability to work with a push service.
 {: shortdesc}